Last Updated on October 14, 2021 by scottkandh

-This blog post provides you with the Ultimate Guide to making Blog Graphics – with step by step instructions.
+This blog post The Ultimate Guide to making Blog Graphics provides step-by-step instructions.
 I would venture to guess that nearly 99% of the graphics used on blogs are Pinterest pins.
 Because Pinterest has gotten so popular.
 This post will help guide you to make Pinterest pins – (graphic images for you to place on your blog).

 Before we get into the nitty-gritty of making blog graphics let’s take a brief moment to looks at a few basics of Canva (items #1 – #9).
 Then we’ll go and look at designing the pins at the bottom of this post (Step #10 if you want to head straight to it).